 These Sweet and Spicy Rosemary Nuts make a quick and easy party snack or an edible holiday gift.
 A hint of cayenne and a sprinkle of fresh rosemary makes this holiday nut mix irresistible.
-Printable gift tags included.
+Free printable gift tags included!

 - While nuts are high in calories, they're not "empty" calories--they're full of protein, vitamins and minerals that will refuel and recharge you.

 - Make a batch of these holiday party nuts today to have on hand for snacks for friends and family.
 Not only are they quick and easy to prepare, they make a great edible gift, too.

-Pack some in a small half pint Mason jar, a Christmas tin or clear bag, tie with a ribbon, attach one of the printable gift tags included below and you've made a hostess gift that will be gratefully welcomed!
+- Pack some in a small half pint Mason jar, a Christmas tin or clear bag, tie with a ribbon, attach one of the printable gift tags included (download below) and you've made a hostess gift that will be gratefully welcomed!